History of Chemistry

 During the 18th century, the research of the great founders of modern chemistry took place such as Georg Brandt (1694-1768), Mijaíl Lomonosov (1711-1765), Antoine Lavoisier (1743-1794), Henry Cavendish (1731-1810) or the physicist Alessandro Volta (1745-1827).

-You may be interested: Gaseous State
+You may be interested: Nitrogen

 His contributions were diverse and very significant, but among them stands out the revival of atomic theory in 1803 thanks to the work of the Englishman John Dalton (1766-1844), who reformulated it and adapted it to the understanding of modern times.
 So transcendent was this contribution that 19th century chemistry was entirely divided between those who supported Dalton's vision, and those who did not.